Meet Tabatha Smith: Boat Builder, Singer, Model, Mother

 “It helps you split between your needs and wants,” she said.
 “I like to spend money on shoes so I need a budget.”

-Please join us in welcoming Tabatha to the Habitat family and be praying for her as she works through the program.
+Please join our nonprofit organization in welcoming Tabatha to the Habitat family and be praying for her as she works through the program.